-When it is configured, each physical row stores the contents of one logical RWW EEPROM memory page.
-This system will allow for the same logical page to be updated up to four times into the physical memory before a row erasure procedure is needed.
-In the case of multiple versions of the same logical RWW EEPROM page being stored in the same physical row, the right-most (highest physical memory page address) version is considered to be the most current.
+This system allows for the same logical page to be updated up to three times into physical memory before a row erasure procedure is needed.
+In the case of multiple versions of the same logical EEPROM page being stored in the same physical row, the right-most (highest physical FLASH memory page address) version is considered to be the most current.